 Those were the only two groups that high school is designed to create.
 Athletes and grinds.
 Sports entertainers, soldiers, police officers, and corporate drones.
 No one else ever received any kind of support, and as far as I can tell, still don’t.

-Had I been raised in another part of the country, I would have ended up being a long-haired, dope-smoking, science-fiction-reading, Twinkie-eating, computer-programming freak-nerd.
+Had I been raised in another part of the country, I would have ended up being a long-haired, dope-smoking, science-fiction-reading, Twinkie-eating, computer-programming hippie-nerd.
 Since I was not raised in another part of the country, I was all of those things except a computer programmer, since we had no computers where I lived, unlike, say, in Seattle.

 The media, politicians and researchers howl about our educational system’s inability to produce graduates proficient in math and science.
 Has it ever occurred to them the schools are not set up to produce critical thinking, educational excellence, and good character?
 That they are set up to produce anti-intellectual athletes and corporate worker bees?
+And that it's unbearably boring to anyone with a brain and any creativity?
+To the extent these people exist they did it on their own, in spite of school.

 What can be done to fix these problems?
 Our socialized schools are ossified with bureaucracy and red tape.
 How do you “reform” that?
 You can’t.